 - There is a limit on the amount of waste that can be accepted into the site per year, this is set to 25,000 tonnes of waste metal and 5,000 tonnes of waste motor vehicles.

 - You are not allowed to burn any wastes, whether this is within an open space or in an incinerator.

-If a scrap yard can fulfil these important criteria points then they can receive their ATF approval and you can feel safe in the knowledge that your scrap is in the best hands.
+If a scrap yard near you can fulfil these important criteria points then they can receive their ATF approval and you can feel safe in the knowledge that your scrap is in the best hands.
 Many scrap yards will proudly display their ATF and a quick search on Google will show you just how many businesses out there recognise the importance of the environment and the dedication to preserving our planet.